Sahara (1943 American film): Production

 The lead role was initially offered to Gary Cooper, Glenn Ford and Brian Donlevy before Bogart.
 According to Hedda Hopper, Donlevy's wife, Marjorie Lane, was expecting a baby and he did not want to be stuck on location.
-(A daughter, Judy, was born on February 20.)
 Variety, however, reported that Donlevy was tired of making war films and Bogart was weary of gangster roles, so the actors swapped assignments; Donlevy stepped into My Friend Curley (though he was replaced by Cary Grant) and Bogart took Somewhere in the Sahara (the film's working title).

 Production began on January 29, 1943, and wrapped up on April 17.
-The cast and crew spent eleven weeks on location in the Imperial County, California, portion of the Anza-Borrego Desert State Park near the Salton Sea.
+The cast and crew spent eleven weeks on location in the Imperial County, California, portion of Anza-Borrego Desert State Park near the Salton Sea.
 Their base was at the Planter's Hotel in Brawley, California, about 50 mi east of the location.
-Soldiers and equipment of the United States 4th Armored Division, then training at the Desert Training Center, were used as extras.
+One hundred enlisted men and equipment of the United States 4th Armored Division's 84th Reconnaissance Battalion (Armored), then training at the Desert Training Center, were used as extras.
+The film's dedication is to the "IV Armored Corps of the Army Ground Forces", the training organization to which the 4th Armored Division was attached in early 1943.
 The soldiers were billeted in tents at the location.

-The American tank, nicknamed "Lulubelle," was a 28-ton (25.4 t) medium tank with 30 and 50 caliber machine guns and a 75 millimeter cannon.
-The tank required 100 octane fuel.
-Because no German equipment was available for the production, U.S. equipment was substituted and dressed with German markings.
+Lulubelle was a 28-ton (25.4 t) M3 (Medium) Lee tank with 30 and 50 caliber machine guns and a 75 millimeter cannon.
+Because no German equipment was available, American equipment was substituted and dressed with German markings.
 The aircraft that attacks the tank was an early Allison-powered P-51 Mustang.
 The German Sdkf-251 half-track and MG-34 machine guns were an American M2 with a M49 ring mounted with a Vickers medium machine gun.